 - 10.4 Lifetime Care may contact the participant prior to any assessment by a dispute assessor.
-This contact may be in order to: - a) discuss or clarify the issues in dispute. - b) explore other avenues for early resolution of the dispute, prior to referral to a dispute assessor, if the participant wishes to do so; - c) explain that it may be appropriate for Lifetime Care to consider the dispute application to be a request for Lifetime Care to make a new assessment of the participant's treatment and care needs; or - d) make arrangements for the assessment by the dispute assessor, including to ascertain the participant's needs. - 10.5 The participant must not contact a dispute assessor or Review Panel directly in relation to the dispute unless Lifetime Care gives permission to do so.
-This applies whether the assessment is current or has finished.
+This contact may be in order to: - a) discuss or clarify the issues in dispute.
+For example, to discuss the reasons the participant disputes Lifetime Care's decision, if this is unclear from the dispute application; - b) explore other avenues for early resolution of the dispute, prior to referral to a dispute assessor, if the participant wishes to do so;

+- c) explain the operation of clause 11 of these Guidelines and ask if the participant would prefer Lifetime Care to consider the dispute application to be a request for Lifetime Care to make a new assessment of the participant's treatment and care needs; or - d) make arrangements for the assessment by the dispute assessor, including to ascertain the participant's needs pursuant to clause 16.